anuradha1992/EmpatheticIntents/README.md

 7. Suggesting e.g. Maybeyou two shouldgo to the pet storeto try and find a new dog for him!

 8. Wishing e.g. Hey... congratulations to you on bothfronts!

+### BERT transformer based classifier for EmpatheticDialogues.

+Given a dialogue utterance, the classifier annotates it with one out of a list of labels containing 33 emotions including neutral and 8 response intents.
+The classifier is trained and tested on the EmpatheticDialogues dataset introduced by Rashkin et al (2019).

 - Preparing training data: Preparing_Training_Data_EmoBERT_with_Intents.ipynb
 - Load weights: Load_weights_Emobert_with_intents.ipynb